Redwood Christian School Admissions FAQ’s

 Redwood Christian Schools is dually accredited by both the Western Association of Schools and Colleges (WASC) and Associated Christian Schools International (ACSI).

 Yes!
 Redwood Christian Schools has open enrollment throughout the year.
 There are several ways to arrange a meeting with us for immediate enrollment and/or transfers.
-Click here to find the way that works best for you!
+Contact us for more information

 There are three main steps in the admissions process: an online application to help us learn more about your child(ren), a student assessment, and an interview with the campus principal.
 For more information about our admissions process, click here